ebellocchia/bip_utils/readme/substrate.md

     # Generate from mnemonic
     mnemonic = "abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about" seed_bytes = SubstrateBip39SeedGenerator(mnemonic).Generate()
     # Specify seed manually.
 The seed is required to be 32-byte long.
-If longer, only the first 32-byte will be considered.
+If longer, only the first 32 bytes will be considered.
     seed_bytes = binascii.unhexlify(b"5eb00bbddcf069084889a8ab9155568165f5c453ccb85e70811aaed6f6da5fc1")

     # Construction from seed